MaxPhal/nnUNet4SoilXrayCT/README.md

 To see all available commands related to job monitoring, consult the following [link](https://wiki.ufz.de/eve/index.php/Job_Monitoring_SLURM).Additionnaly, you can track the GPU activity over time with [Grafana](https://grafana.web-intern.app.ufz.de) dashboard.

 # Comments
-- **Annotation Process:** For annotation we used the following protocol which works well and we recommend to stay with it for future datasets:
-  - The value 0 in the annotations means not labeled
-  - Completely annotate one slice in the image.
-  - If possible select slices from as many different images as possible (best case only 1 slice from a sinlge image).
-  - Add some annotations near the annotated slice and label underrepresented or unrepresentative classes (each class should be present)

 - **Class IDs**: In your Annotations class id 0 has the meaning of not beeing annotated.
 In the prediction this is not needed since we have dense predictions, this means each class id is reduced by 1 (class id annotation == class id prediction +1)
 - **Number of Annotations:** With the current setup at least 5 annotations are needed (basic behaviour of nnUNet).